This is it! You’ve worked your butt off and graduated, scored a job, and now you’re about to begin the journey of an actual teacher. Congratulations!

 So… now what?

-In amongst the excitement and nervousness, the first few weeks of school might feel a little overwhelming.
+In amongst the excitement and nervousness, the first few weeks of school might feel a little overwhelming for a beginning teacher.
 You have so much to learn (it never ends!) and are being thrown in the deep end.
 It is liberating though, to finally truly have your own classes and be really in charge without having to report every action to someone else.
 You can now begin to explore your teacher-self in reality and carve your own story in this dynamic profession.

 If your first job happens to be at a school you did a prac in you’ll already be familiar with the place and that definitely takes some of the stress out.
 If, like me, you’re starting out somewhere completely new you have a lot of exploring to do!